ashishswain123/git-demo/README.md

 # git-demo
-i will learn gow to used git and github.
+i will learn how to used git and github.